Befox/cdav/README.md

     	</IfModule>
     </IfModule>

+or (this is usefull on Plesk when nginx is proxying Apache)

+    FcgidPassHeader AUTHORIZATION

 It is recommanded to *disable* these Apache modules : *dav* / *dav_fs* / *dav_lock*

 ### nginx web server